tom-rooker-moj/manage-pom-cases-design-history/app/posts/2021-10-13-email-documentation.md

 ### Pipeline to community

 This email goes out automatically to LDUs on the first of every month.
-It contains a list in CSV format of cases coming up for handover in the next 45 days, for example because they are approaching release or entering the parole window.
+It contains a list in CSV format of cases coming up for handover in the next 45 days, for example because they are approaching release or a parole review.

 We only send this if there are cases that the LDU will need to allocate to COMs.
 If there are no cases that require COM allocation, we send the Pipeline to community (no offenders) email.